Big Brother 25 (American season): Development

 Big Brother 25 was co-produced by production companies Endemol Shine North America and Fly On The Wall Entertainment.
 The renewal of the series was announced on September 25, 2022, upon the conclusion of the previous season.
 Host Julie Chen Moonves returned for the season along with Allison Grodner and Rich Meehan, who serve as executive producers.
-The game is scheduled to run for a total of 100 days.
+The game ran for a total of 100 days.

 Entertainment Weekly released the key art for the season on July 24.

 Casting

 Casting began around March 2023, with the first open-call auditions conducted since the onset of the COVID-19 pandemic in 2020.
 One of these casting calls was conducted from March 1 through 11, 2023, at West Hollywood.
 Furthermore, it was also revealed the cast would consist entirely of new players.

 Production design

 The house is located at the Radford Studio Center in Los Angeles, California.
 This season is outfitted with 90 HD cameras and more than 113 microphones.
 A sneak peek of the house design for the season was shown at the end of the 25th Anniversary Special on July 26.
 Chen Moonves later hinted at the house's theme for the season via an Instagram post on July 27.

 In the exclusive house tour for Entertainment Tonight released on August 1, the house design was revealed to revolve around the theme of "Big Brother Multiverse."
 The house design draws inspiration from science fiction franchises, comic books, and artistic surrealism.

 The living area of the house is decorated in a space theme with brown and blue accents, and features a pneumatic tube used by the producers to relay messages to the HouseGuests.
 One bedroom is designed to be "upside down," while another is designed to emulate the look and feel of a 1950s pulp comic.
 A horror-themed bedroom was designed to look like a basement, featuring hands protruding from the walls.